axekar/Demodigi/Utilities/README.md

 `PP_IS_script`: Script that handles the results of the course module `IT-säkerhet`

-`single_sign_on.py`: Module for interacting with the SSO that we use for logging in to Canvas

 `Obsolete`: Directory containing code that we no longer expect to need

 `Feedback_paragraphs`: Directory containing text files with the individual paragraphs that are combined when generating feedback to the individual users